-The Company achieved Equal Pay Certification during the year.
-Our gender-based wage gap was 0.9% in men's favour.
+Our gender-based wage gap was 0.9% in women's favour.
 Reflecting the importance of gender equality to the Company, it formed a Gender Equality Committee during the year.
 The Committee's role is to monitor our Gender Equality Programme and follow up on our targets as well as provide training on gender equality issues, support for the Programme's work in cooperation with our Human Resources Manager and present results relating to gender equality.